-- A. Serial Number: Must be in the upper right corner and match the serial number in the MICR line (see D for further explanation). - B. Fractional Routing Transit Number: Should be in the upper right corner and must match the routing transit number in the MICR line with the exception of the state prefix number (ex.
-66 = NC, 67 = SC, 64 = GA, etc.) and the preceding zeros. - C. Bank Name, State, City: The bank logo is optional.
+- A. Serial Number: Must be in the upper right corner and match the serial number information in the MICR line (see D for further explanation). - B. Fractional Routing Transit Number: As shown in this example to be in the upper right corner, the field should duplicate the data the routing number in the MICR line with the exception of the state prefix number (ex.
+66 = NC, 67 = SC, 64 = GA, etc.) and any preceding zeros. - C. Bank Name, State, City: The bank logo is optional.
 Name of bank, city and state where the account will be assigned/opened are required fields. - D. Aux On-Us (46-55): This is a required field if the customer desires services offered by the bank which require a serial number.
 The serial number format is controlled by the payer's bank.
-A & D should match. - E. Routing Number (34-42): Designates the Federal Reserve district and financial institution.
+A & D information should match. - E. Routing Number (34-42): Designates the Federal Reserve district and financial institution.
 Each city, state or region that the bank serves has a unique institution identifier.
-IMPORTANT: positions 35-42 are the Routing Numbers; position 34 is the check digit. - F. Account Number: This is a unique number assigned to the customer's account. - G. Optional Serial Number: Used for personal accounts (checks only).
-This should be a 4-digit, zero-filled field that matches the serial number in the upper right corner. - H. Convenience Amount Area: should be in the general location shown above in the diagram.
+IMPORTANT: positions 35-42 are the Routing Numbers; position 34 is the check digit for the field. - F. Account Number: This is a unique number assigned to the customer's account. - G. Optional Serial Number: Used for personal sized checks, this normally is a 4-digit, zero-filled field that matches the serial number in the upper right corner.
+As shown in this example, the field is to the right of the Account Number F. Some depository banks may require this Serial Number to be to the left of field F. - H. Convenience Amount Area: should be in the general location shown above in the diagram.
 The illustrated box in the diagram is optional and if used, should conform to ANSI X9.100-110.
 A single vertical stroke dollar sign is required.

-3. Quality Issues
+3. MICR Quality Control